Components -> Minerals -> Trace elements

 Yes, selenium can be harmful if consumed in excessive amounts.
 High levels of selenium in the body can lead to a condition called selenosis, which may cause symptoms such as gastrointestinal disturbances, hair loss, fatigue, and nervous system abnormalities.
 It's important to consume selenium within the recommended dietary allowance to avoid potential health risks.

-A deficiency in selenium may lead to symptoms such as fatigue, weak immune function, and potentially thyroid issues.
+A deficiency in selenium, most often caused by low dietary intake, may lead to symptoms such as fatigue, increased infections, and potential thyroid issues, among others.
 It's important to consult with a healthcare professional to determine the cause of low selenium levels and to discuss appropriate interventions, which may include dietary changes or supplementation.

 Selenium Daily Requirement Calculator